A Few Good Men (play): Play

 Sorkin got the idea for the play from a phone conversation with his sister Deborah, who had graduated from Boston University Law School and was serving a three-year stint with the Navy Judge Advocate General's Corps.
 She was going to Guantanamo Bay Naval Base to defend a group of Marines who had come close to killing a fellow Marine in a hazing ordered by a superior officer.
 Sorkin took that information and wrote much of his story on cocktail napkins during the first act of the musical La Cage aux Folles while bartending at the Palace Theatre on Broadway.

 Several former Navy JAG lawyers have been proposed as the model for the character of Lieutenant Daniel Kaffee, USN, JAG Corps.
 These include Donald Marcari, David Iglesias, and Walter Bansley III.
-The court martial was Macari's first big court case.
+The court martial was Marcari's first big court case.
 However, in a statement released by his spokeswoman, Sorkin said, "The character of Dan Kaffee in A Few Good Men is entirely fictional and was not inspired by any particular individual."

 Once Sorkin completed a draft, his theatrical agent sent it to producer David Brown, who wanted the film rights.
 Sorkin sold Brown the rights, getting Brown to agree to also produce A Few Good Men as a play.

 Premieres

 A Few Good Men had its world premiere at the Heritage Repertory Theatre at the University of Virginia's Department of Drama on September 19, 1989.
 It then transferred to the Kennedy Center.

 The original Broadway stage production opened at the Music Box Theatre in New York on November 15, 1989, in a production directed by Don Scardino, designed by Ben Edwards, and with music by John Gromada.
 It starred Tom Hulce as LTJG Kaffee; Megan Gallagher as LCDR JoAnne Galloway; Clark Gregg as Lt.
-Jack Ross; Stephen Lang as Col. Jessep, and Robert Hogan as Capt.
+Jack Ross; Stephen Lang as Col. Jessup, and Robert Hogan as Capt.
 Matthew A. Markinson.
 Replacement actors included Timothy Busfield and Bradley Whitford as Lt.
 Jack Ross (understudy for Kaffee), Perry King, Michael O'Hare, and Ron Perlman as Jessep, and Pamela Blair as Galloway.
 Joshua Malina also appeared.
-Malina went on to reprise his role in the movie adaption.
+Malina went on to appear in the movie adaption.

 The production ran for 497 performances.